Diffusion-Based Hierarchical Graph Neural Networks for Simulating Nonlinear Solid Mechanics: Baselines, Ablations and Variants

-On \textsc{BendingBeam}, we train \ac{hcmt} for $4$M training iterations, use a contact radius of $R=0.01$ and a training noise~\citep{sanchez-gonzalezLearningSimulateComplex2020,pfaffLearningMeshBasedSimulation2020} of $0.001$.
+On \textsc{BendingBeam}, we train \ac{hcmt} for $4$M training iterations with a training noise~\citep{sanchez-gonzalezLearningSimulateComplex2020,pfaffLearningMeshBasedSimulation2020} of $0.001$.
 We maximize the receptive field and set the number of mesh levels to $5$, the maximum at which at least five nodes remain available across all meshes in the dataset, required for Delaunay remeshing~\citep{leeTwoAlgorithmsConstructing1980}.
 This results in $9$~\acp{hmt}.
-Since~\textsc{BendingBeam} is a contact-free task, we replaced the dual-branch~\ac{cmt} by $6$ single-branch Mesh Transformer layers, that only attends to mesh edges instead of mesh and contact edges.
-We use the same architecture and hyperparameter for~\ac{hcmt} on~\textsc{ImpactPlate} and~\textsc{DeformingPlate} as proposed by the authors~\citep{yuLearningFlexibleBody2023}, and train it for $2$M steps and $3$M steps, respectively.
+Since~\textsc{BendingBeam} is a contact-free task, we replaced the dual-branch~\ac{cmt} by $6$ single-branch Mesh Transformer layers that only attend to mesh edges instead of mesh and contact edges.
+We use the same architecture and hyperparameter for~\ac{hcmt} on~\textsc{ImpactPlate} and~\textsc{DeformingPlate} as proposed by the authors~\citep{yuLearningFlexibleBody2023}, and train it for $3$M steps and $2$M steps, respectively.

-We follow the authors implementation and add world edges to the mesh graph of~\ac{mgn} instead of contact edges to increase the receptive field of the non-hierarchical architecture. \ac{mgn} is trained for $3$M iterations on~\textsc{BendingBeam} and uses a training noise of $0.001$ with a world edge radius of $R=0.13$.
+We follow the authors' implementation and add world edges to the mesh graph of~\ac{mgn} instead of contact edges to increase the receptive field of the non-hierarchical architecture. \ac{mgn} is trained for $3$M iterations on~\textsc{BendingBeam} and uses a training noise of $0.001$ with a world edge radius of $R=0.13$.
 On~\textsc{ImpactPlate} we train~\ac{mgn} for $3$M steps and use a world edge radius of $R=0.03$ and a training noise of $0.003$.
 We train~\ac{mgn} on~\textsc{DeformingPlate} for $1.5$M steps and use the authors' proposed settings~\citep{pfaffLearningMeshBasedSimulation2020}.
 To prevent out-of-memory errors in edge cases on~\textsc{DeformingPlate}, we restrict the number of world edges to $200\text{,}000$ by selecting those with the smallest node distances.

+For~\ac{bsms}~\citep{caoEfficientLearningMeshBased2023}, we use the official~\emph{PyTorch}~\citep{paszkePytorchImperativeStyle2019} implementation\footnote{\url{https://github.com/Eydcao/BSMS-GNN/tree/main}} of the authors.
+We follow the authors and use the maximum number of hierarchy levels possible to maximize the receptive field.
+We train \ac{bsms} on~\textsc{BendingBeam} with a batch size of $12$ and $6$M training samples, i.e., $500$K training iterations.
+We use a training noise of $0.001$ and $5$ mesh levels.
+On~\textsc{ImpactPlate} we train~\ac{bsms} with a batch size of $8$ and $5$M samples ($625$K training iterations), a training noise of $0.003$, a contact radius of $R=0.4$, and $7$ hierarchy levels.
+We train~\ac{bsms} on~\textsc{DeformingPlate} with a batch size of $8$ and $6$M samples ($750$K training iterations), a training noise of $0.003$, a contact radius of $R=0.03$, and $6$ hierarchy levels.